 So those are the tips.

 I want to leave you with a homework assignment.
 I want you to think about some of your favorite TV shows.
-If you have Netflix or something called "the internet", I want you to go and watch some of the pilots for those favorite shows of yours.
+Now go watch their pilots.

 Often in TV, a writer/creator will throw everything they've got into the pilot of their TV show.
 Sometimes there are years of hopes and dreams all tangled up in that very first crucial episode.